phill-holland/polymorphic-program/README.md

 - Add code mutation function

+- Suppress output of anything that's not a string (i.e. integers/booleans)

+- Add google tests

 - Include the generation code, as part of the randomly generated code (self replicating, can it generate code that generates copies of itself)

 # Running